Is The Others Based on A True Story?

 Is The Others a True Story?

 No, ‘The Others’ is not based on a true story.
 It is based on an original screenplay written by Alejandro Amenábar, who also directs the film.
-Though he doesn’t believe in ghosts or even God, for that matter, (he calls himself an agnostic), Amenábar relied a lot upon his childhood experience of the perception of horror.
+Though he doesn’t believe in ghosts or even God, for that matter (he calls himself an agnostic), Amenábar relied a lot upon his childhood experience of the perception of horror.
 The look of the film, especially the drawing in the opening credits, is based on the drawings from the books he had read as a child, and the tone is influenced by the works of Alfred Hitchcock and Stanley Kubrick.

 He observed that, even in his childhood, the horror was more about the things he didn’t see rather than the ones that did present themselves to him.
 The dread of seeing a ghost would increase tenfold in a silent atmosphere rather than a noisy one.
 It is the paranoia fed by the unknown that elevates the fear rather than the knowledge of something bad.
-These were the things that he kept in mind while writing the screenplay of ‘The Others’.
+These were the things that he kept in mind while writing the screenplay of ‘The Others.’
 He was all alone at the time and was trying to scare himself.
-He was looking for a way to tap into the primal nature of fear and looked towards the classical films to adopt their elements of horror and thriller.
+He was looking for a way to tap into the primal nature of fear and looked towards classical films to adopt their elements of horror and thriller.

 While the rest of the film comes from his imagination, there is one scene that he based on a real thing that had happened to him.
 He had been living in an apartment in Spain at the time.
 At five in the morning, he heard the loud noises of steps from the apartment above.
 He described it as “something very big, very heavy.”
 When he visited his neighbor to enquire about it, he found that she was a very thin lady who claimed that she hadn’t been making that sound.
 Amenábar noticed that she couldn’t even walk properly.
 He never found an explanation for that incident, but it was good enough for him to put into his film.